State Updater Module Functions

 Context Module Functions allows you to encapsulate a complex set of state changes into a utility function which can be tree-shaken and lazily loaded.

-Context Module Functions is similar to what I described above but Context Module Functions solve it from the other end.
-Move the helper functions outside of React, import them where needed (deep down in leaf components) and pass dispatch to the helper functions. dispatch is always stable so it’s better to pass down than multiple callbacks.
+The idea behind ‘Context Module Functions’ is similar to what I described above but Context Module Functions solve it from the other end.
+Here, the helper functions are moved outside of React, and imported where needed in , and dispatch is passed down to the helper functions . dispatch is always stable so it’s better to pass down than multiple callbacks.

 Memoizing multiple callbacks in a custom hook

-If you’re making a custom hook with multiple wrapped state setters and returning them in ‘handlers object‘ like the typical [state, handlersObject] return signature, it’s good to wrap handlersObject in a useMemo so it is stable.
+If you’re making a custom hook with multiple wrapped state-setters and returning them in ‘handlers object’ like the typical [state, handlersObject] return signature, it’s good to wrap handlersObject in a useMemo so it is stable.

 Why?
-Because when you wrap all the wrapped state setters in useCallback and return those in an object, it will still be a brand new object each render!
+Because when you wrap all the wrapped state-setters in useCallback and return those in an object, it will still be a brand new object each render!
 This is easily overlooked, you’d have to wrap that object in a useMemo too, with all the callbacks in its dependency array.
 But why bother with multiple useCallbacks and a useMemo when you can just memoize the ‘final’ handlers object with single useMemo and achieve the same?
 Much simpler!

 Credits to Kyle Shevlin for this blogpost: useMemo and Stable Values

-Here’s a CodeSandbox with all the approaches.
+Here’s a CodeSandbox showing all the different approaches.

 1. The updater form like setCount(c => c + 1) conveys strictly less information than setCount(count + 1) because it isn’t “tainted” by the current count.
 It only expresses the action (“incrementing”).
 Thinking in React involves finding the minimal state.
 This is the same principle, but for updates.
-A Complete Guide to useEffect - Functional Updated & Google Docs

 2. The functional updater form can also help you to avoid dependencies for useEffect, useMemo or useCallback.
 Suppose you want to pass an increment function to a memoized child component.
 We can make sure the function doesn’t change too often with useCallback, but if we closure over count, we will still create a new reference whenever count changes.
-The functional updater avoids this problem altogether Things to know about useState - Bonus: Avoiding dependencies
+The functional updater avoids this problem altogether

 3. React guarantees that setState function identity is stable and won’t change on re-renders.
 This is why it’s safe to omit from the useEffect or useCallback dependency array.
-React Docs Hooks Reference: useState

 4. Instead of reading the state inside an effect, it dispatches an action that encodes the information about what happened.
 This allows our effect to stay decoupled from the step state.
 Our effect doesn’t care how we update the state, it just tells us about what happened.
 And the reducer centralizes the update logic.
-A Complete Guide to useEffect - Decoupling Updates from Actions

 5. When setting a state variable depends on the current value of another state variable, you might want to try replacing them both with useReducer.
 When you find yourself writing setSomething(something => ...), it’s a good time to consider using a reducer instead.
-A Complete Guide to useEffect - Decoupling Updates from Actions